- Sourcing, vetting, and assembling the right team for the engagement

 What US companies get from working with Solbeg

-Solbeg has experience working as a long-term engineering partner for product companies — where dedicated teams take ownership of specific product areas and remain involved across multiple roadmap phases.
+Solbeg has experience working as a long-term engineering partner for product companies — where dedicated development teams take ownership of specific product areas and remain involved across multiple roadmap phases.

 Faster access to delivery capacity